Unlock the value already in orbit

 EUR 1.5M+ in funded project commitments across ORCHIDE (Horizon Europe, with Thales Alenia Space), CEOS (BPI France 2030), and OSIP (ESA marketplace demonstration).

-Innoflight offers SpaceOS with their CFC-400XS flight computers (200+ units sold).
-OHB Hellas provides the hardware platform for a joint Satellite App Store project.
+Innoflight offers SpaceOS alongside their CFC-400XS flight computers.
+OHB Hellas provides the hardware platform for a joint satellite app store project.

 First payload launched March 2025 on SpaceX Transporter-13.
 Clustergate-2 launched March 2026, demonstrating the CCSDS protocol stack with OTA rekeying in orbit.

-Three mission operators evaluating SpaceOS as their payload runtime.
-Parsimoni was selected for Techstars Space Accelerator (Fall 2025) and incorporated in the U.S.
+Mission operators across Europe and the U.S. are evaluating SpaceOS as their payload platform.
+Parsimoni was selected for the Techstars Space Accelerator (Fall 2025) and is incorporated in the U.S.

 Deep-dive documentation for technical evaluators.
 Contact us for early access.